LinqLover/symbolic-execution-survey/report/report.md

 :   For common programming constructs, the total number of execution paths can be superpolynomial in the number of conditional statements.
     For example, a program that checks a symbolic condition $n$ times within a loop or recursive function call can produce up to $2^n$ execution paths.
     If the break condition itself is symbolic, each check of the condition can generate additional execution paths, leading to an infinite size of the execution tree.
-    In reality, this results in an impractical performance even for symbolic execution of many small programs [@cadar2013symbolic; @baldoni2018survey].
+    In reality, this results in an impractical performance even for the symbolic execution of many small programs [@cadar2013symbolic; @baldoni2018survey].

     Common solutions to this problem include restricting and prioritizing execution paths (\cref{path-selection}), static symbolic execution (\cref{static-symbolic-execution}) and function summarization (\cref{path-summarization}), and selective symbolic execution (\cref{selective-symbolic-execution}).